StrawhatRA/Bike_Ride_Analysis/README.md

 Cyclistic executive team - The notoriously detail-oriented executive team will decide whether to approve the recommended marketing program

-Question to answer How do annual members and casual riders use Cyclistic bikes differently ?
+Question to answer: How do annual members and casual riders use Cyclistic bikes differently?

 Business Task: To analyze data and find the difference between annual member and casual rider habits.
 Make recommendations on how to convert casual riders into annual members.